Use your skills and earn money with your work

 Thanks for your help

-Kaspar Kiis 11 months ago
+Kaspar Kiis about 13 years ago

 @Jonathan, your entry is on the list now.

-Kaspar Kiis 11 months ago
+Kaspar Kiis about 13 years ago

 Can everybody please make sure they have their designs listed in http://grabcad.com/challenges/design-buzz/entries Also please make sure the private entries are made public.